 After you pour water into your machine's reservoir, the disc turns on and begins spinning around.
 As it does, it "slings" the water onto a special diffuser.
-From there, the diffuser works to break the water into small droplets that enter the air.
+From there, the diffuser works to break the water into small water droplets that enter the air.

 Because the technology is simpler, these are often more affordable than evaporative models.
 Yet, they do create a mechanical noise as a result of all of the mechanical parts.